Holy Cross College (Dublin): History

-In 1977 the National Diploma in Philosophical Studies at 2 year programme validated by the NCEA, and eligible for Higher Education grants was run at Clonliffe, this led in sunsequent years to NCEA Certificate and Diplomas in Humanities being offered from Clonliffe.
+In 1977, the National Diploma in Philosophical Studies at 2 year programme validated by the NCEA, and eligible for Higher Education grants was run at Clonliffe, this led in subsequent years to NCEA Certificate and Diplomas in Humanities being offered from Clonliffe.

 Maynooth University validated a number of diplomas and certificates conducted in Clonliffe over the years.

-In 2001 saw the seminary duties suspended due to a fall in vocations, with students for the priesthood for the diocese being transferred to national seminary in St Patrick's College, Maynooth.
+2001 saw the seminary duties suspended due to a fall in vocations, with students for the priesthood for the diocese being transferred to national seminary in St Patrick's College, Maynooth.

-The College was adjacent to the residence of the Archbishop of Dublin, just north of Croke Park Stadium.
-Clonliffe is the administrative headquarters of the Catholic Archdiocese of Dublin, and is used for retreats, conferences, meetings and courses.
-The Mater Dei Institute of Education College of Education was established in 1966 on part of the Clonliffe College campus, used some of the resources of the former seminary such as the Sports grounds until its closure in 2016.
+The College was adjacent to Archbishop's House, the official residence of the Archbishop of Dublin, just north of Croke Park Stadium.
+Clonliffe was the administrative headquarters of the Catholic Archdiocese of Dublin, and was used for retreats, conferences, meetings and courses.
+The Mater Dei Institute of Education was established in 1966 on part of the Clonliffe College campus, and used some of the resources of the former seminary, such as the sports grounds, until its closure in 2016.

-A number of Dublin Diocesan bodies are based in Clonliffe College such as Crosscare which is located in the Red building.
+A number of Dublin Diocesan bodies were based in Clonliffe College, such as Crosscare, which is located in the Red building.
 The Drug Awareness Programme, Crosscare, Clonliffe College, ran the Certificate in Addiction Studies, from Maynooth University.

 2015 saw the Pathways - Exploring Faith and Ministry adult education course, previously run for 30 years by the nearby All Hallows College, transferred to the Diocesan Centre and delivered in Clonliffe.
 From 2021 the Pathways programme is being delivered from the Mater Dei Centre for Catholic Education (MDCCE), in DCU St. Patrick's College, Campus.

-The library collections of Clonliffe (along with Mater Dei) were transferred into the care of Dublin City University Library in 2016.
+The library collections of Clonliffe (along with Mater Dei) were transferred into the care of Dublin City University (DCU) Library in 2016.

 In 2018, it was announced that the College would be closed by the Archdiocese and sold to the GAA.
 The sale, according to the Archdiocese, will create "social, affordable and private housing and sports facilities for children and young adults as well as a hotel and commercial opportunities providing employment for people living in the area."

 The College was officially suppressed in May 2019.

 The Ukrainian Church in Ireland of Bishop Nicholas the Miracle Worker (Ukrainian Greek Catholic Church) hold services in Holy Cross College, Clonliffe.

-In 2022, the Dublin Diocese offered the college buildings to the government to house refugees, and later many items from the College, were auctioned to make space to accommodate refugees from Ukraine, following the conflict there.
+In 2022, the Archdiocese of Dublin offered the college buildings to the government to house refugees, and later many items from the College, were auctioned to make space to accommodate refugees from Ukraine, following the conflict there.

 Archives

-The College houses the archives of Dublin Diocese but also many other documents such as those of Daniel O'Connell's Catholic Association and Repeal Association and religious artefacts.
-The archive contains the papers of eleven Archbishops of Dublin, a number of auxiliary bishops and of Dr. Bartholomew Woodlock the second president of the Catholic University of Ireland.
+The College houses the archives of Dublin Diocese and other documents such as those of Daniel O'Connell's Catholic Association and Repeal Association and religious artefacts.
+The archive contains the papers of eleven Archbishops of Dublin, a number of auxiliary bishops and of Bartholomew Woodlock the second president of the Catholic University of Ireland.
 The College participated in Culture Night 2013 where its archives and artwork were on display to the general public, as well as recitals of music and a talk on the 1913 Lockout.